 - In the bowl of a stand mixer, cream together the shortening and sugar until light and creamy, about 1-2 minutes.
 Mix in the egg and the vanilla extract.

 - Add the flour and salt and mix on low speed until completely incorporated.
 The dough should be slightly firm but still pliable - not sticky, and not too stiff.

 - Turn half of the the dough out onto floured parchment paper.
 Cover with plastic wrap and roll out until it's about 1/4 inch thick.
 Use desired cookie cutters to cut into shapes.
 Repeat with the remaining dough.
 Dough scraps can be re-rolled.

 - Transfer the cookies (carefully) to the prepared baking pans and bake 8-10 minutes (mine were done in 9 but it will depend on the size of your cookie cutters and thickness of your dough).
 Cool cookies on the baking sheet for a few minutes before cooling completely on a wire rack.

-- **Important: when re-rolling the dough to cut additional cookies, lightly sprinkle the parchment paper with flour AS NEEDED (you may not need to add more).
+- **Important: when re-rolling the dough to cut additional cookies, lightly sprinkle the parchment paper with flour ONLY AS NEEDED (you may not need to add more).

 - Bake cookies in batches if necessary.
 Cool completely before frosting.

 To make the Frosting:

 - Add the shortening, vegan butter, and powdered sugar to the bowl of a stand mixer.
 Mix on low speed until the sugar is incorporated.
 Turn the mixer to medium-high and beat for 1 minute.
 Mix in the vanilla extract and milk and mix until the frosting is light and fluffy, about 1 minute or less.
 Mix in food coloring if using.

 - Frost the cookies and top with sprinkles.
 Serve immediately or store in an airtight container until ready to serve.